-Two Bunch Palms Trail / Vacant Land Canndescent Cultivation Facility Vacant Land Cabot Road/ Warehouse Building Setbacks: The required minimum setbacks from the property line for Industrial Zoning Districts are 20 feet in front, 10 feet in the rear, and 10 feet on side property lines.
-The nearest structures proposed by the project are located 60 feet from the front right of way line on Two Bunch Palms Trail to the north, 20 feet from secondary front right-of-way line on Cabot Road, 22 feet from the rear property line on the south and 25 feet from the side property line on the west.
+Building Setbacks: The required minimum setbacks from the property line for Industrial Zoning Districts are 20 feet in front, 10 feet in the rear, and 10 feet on side property lines.
+The project proposes 20 feet in the front and 24 feet on all other sides to accommodate drive aisles.
 Therefore, the project exceeds all minimum setback requirements.

-Circulation and Parking: Ingress and egress to the site will be provided from Two Bunch Palms Trail through two driveways to a publicly accessible, central parking area in front of the main building.
+Circulation and Parking: Ingress and egress to the site will be provided from Cabot through two driveways to a publicly accessible, central parking area on either side of each of the proposed buildings.
 Access to the interior portions of the facility would be restricted by gated driveways from the main parking lot and from Cabot Road.
 Both gates would be monitored by onsite security personnel and also equipped with a Knox Box to allow access by emergency vehicles.
 Internally, a looped, connecting driveway provides vehicular and fire access to all portions of the site.